 This volume examines recent national piracy prosecutions involving juvenile suspects in Germany, Spain, India, Italy, Malaysia, the Seychelles, and the United States, developing a set of recommendations and best practices for all piracy prosecuting nations dealing with juvenile suspects to refer to in developing their national policy toward the treatment of juvenile piracy suspects.

 Introduction Part 1: The Problem of Juvenile Pirates in Somalia 1.
 The Basics of the Somali Piracy Model 2.
 Using Juveniles to Perform Piratical Acts Part 2: International Law on the Treatment of Juvenile Criminal Suspects 3.
 International Human Rights Law on the Treatment of Juvenile Suspects 4.
-International Criminal Law on the Treatment of Juvenile Suspects 5.
-International Law on the Use of Child Soldiers: An Important Parallel?
-Part 3: Age Determinations: A Difficult Challenge 6.
-Determining a Suspect’s Age: When a Bearded Man States That He is Fourteen 7.
-Recent National Prosecutions of Juvenile Suspects: Germany 8.
-Recent National Prosecutions of Juvenile Suspects: Spain, India, Italy Malaysia 9.
-Recent National Prosecutions of Juvenile Suspects: The Seychelles 10.
-Recent National Prosecutions of Juvenile Suspects: The United States Part 4.
-Recommendations and Best Practices 11.
+International Law on the Use of Child Soldiers: An Important Parallel Part 3: Age Determinations: A Difficult Challenge 5.
+Determining a Suspect’s Age: When a Bearded Man States That He is Fourteen 6.
+Recent National Prosecutions of Juvenile Suspects: European Countries 7.
+Recent National Prosecutions of Juvenile Suspects: (India, Malaysia, and the Seychelles) 8.
+Prosecuting Juvenile Piracy Suspects in the United States Part 4.
+Recommendations and Best Practices 9.
 Recommendations for Best Practices Regarding the Prosecution of Juvenile Piracy Suspects Conclusion